 Vietnam itinerary 10 days: where to go in 10 days in Vietnam, what to see in 10 days in Vietnam, and what to do in 10 days in Vietnam.

-After thoroughly exploring Vietnam from the far south to the far north, I have been asked numerous times how to see the best of Vietnam in short vacation time.
+After thoroughly exploring Vietnam from the far south to the far north, I have been asked numerous times how to see the best of Vietnam in a short vacation time.
 Especially, if you have only about 10 days of your vacation.

-So, I have rolled my sleeves up, I took my pen and paper and tailored this 10 day Vietnam itinerary for people who have a limited vacation time of only 10 days,but would love to spend the 10 days in Vietnam.
+So, I have rolled my sleeves up, I took my pen and paper and tailored this 10 day Vietnam itinerary for people who have a limited vacation time of only 10 days but would love to spend the 10 days in Vietnam.

 Thus, let me guide you on how to experience the best of Vietnam in 10 days only.